Google Family Link Overview November 2022

 This is perhaps the most useful feature on the Google Family Link app.
 Instead of just telling me that my daughter spent hours on her phone (before I set the two-hour limit), it showed me a complete breakdown of how long she used each app.
 I can look back over the previous few days and even a month to see the average time spent on each app.

 It also gives me the option to choose how I want the app to treat each app.
 I can set a daily time limit, block it completely, or keep it unblocked.

 My biggest complaint is that Google Family Link doesn’t give me any additional information about the app usage other than its time.
 In particular, with Google-owned apps like YouTube and Google Search, it should be able to show me search history or what videos she is watching.
 This type of data is available on non-Google parental control apps, like Bark, so why can’t Google give it to me as well?

 Another example of the lack of data that Google Family Link makes available for parents is the SMS and chat monitoring.
 These features don’t exist, which I find especially troubling since Google Family Link is geared for younger children.
 I want to make sure that my kids aren’t getting cyberbullied or getting chat requests from predators or creeps.
 Qustodio and Bark both do a great job in monitoring chat apps and SMS.
-You can even test it yourself – Qustodio has a 30-day money-back guarantee, so you can try it and test its features at no risk.
+You can even test it yourself – Qustodio has a 30-day free trial, so you can try it and test its features at no risk.